Pizza2d1/pizza-paper/README.md

 Unless you want to use path-adder.sh, which is completely optional for small QOL changes

 # Will add these necessary directories and files needed to run
-(These will NOT delete your current directory files if you already have these directories, don't worry)
+(These will NOT delete your current directory files, if you already have these directories, don't worry)

 DIRECTORY /home/USERNAME/Pictures------------------------#Storing pizza-papers